The Restoration of

 Help Us Make This Extraordinary Project A Success!

-We invite you to join the Soane Foundation in a once-in-a-generation project: the conservation of William Hogarth’s A Rake’s Progress, a cornerstone of Sir John Soane’s Museum collection.
-An icon of English cultural history, this 18th-century series of eight paintings has hung in Soane’s Picture Room since 1824, inspiring generations of artists from Igor Stravinsky to David Hockney.
+Join us in a once-in-a-generation project: the conservation of William Hogarth’s A Rake’s Progress, a cornerstone of Sir John Soane’s Museum collection.
+An icon of English cultural history, this 18th-century series of eight paintings has hung in Soane’s Picture Room since 1824, inspiring generations of visitors, architects, designers, and artists, including Igor Stravinsky and David Hockney.

 The restoration coincides with the 200th anniversary of the Picture Room, home to 118 works from Soane’s personal collection.
-Over the next three years, expert conservators will carefully assess and restore each painting in collaboration with the National Gallery in London and Factum Arte.
-Their work will not only preserve the integrity of the paintings but also help the Museum expand public access through digital content, educational programming, and new research.
+Over a three-year period, expert conservators will carefully assess and restore each painting in collaboration with the National Gallery in London and Factum Arte.
+Their work will not only preserve the integrity of the paintings but also help the Museum expand public access through digital content, educational programs, and new research.

 Impact and Outcomes